 Washington, DC 20002

-Scope Summary – This 14-story project comprised 124 units, with 60 units of permanent supportive housing for formerly homeless veterans, 47 units of affordable housing for tenants at or below 60 percent area median income, and 17 units of affordable housing for tenants at or below 30 percent of the area median income.
-With management offices, a lounge, fitness center, conference space, and ground floor retail, the John and Jill Ker Conway Residence is also integrated with on-site support services to address the social, medical, and emotional needs of its residents.
+Scope Summary – This 14-story project includes 124 units, with 60 units of permanent supportive housing for formerly homeless veterans, 47 units of affordable housing for tenants at or below 60 percent area median income, and 17 units of affordable housing for tenants at or below 30 percent of the area median income.
+With management offices, a lounge, fitness center, conference space, and ground floor retail, the John and Jill Ker Conway Residence integrates on-site support services to address the social, medical, and emotional needs of its residents.
 DLR Group provided architecture and planning services.

 DLR Group acquired Sorg Architects in September 2015.
 Today, the combined design expertise and resources of Sorg and DLR Group serve clients as a global, integrated design firm committed to elevating the human experience through design.